raspst/374-UML-Project/README.md

 as classes are created so that they can be accessed elsewhere and prevent duplication of JClasses.

+Design - Design objects handle which packages are used and whitelisted for the UML generation by parsing a text file

+PrintFactory - PrintFactory handles printing out all of the various elements of the GraphViz output

 WHO DID WHAT

 Alex Crowley - Alex did the manual UML diagrams, coming up with the